-- Step 1: Select the column(s) that you want to delete. - Step 2: Click on the Sheet $\rightarrow$ Delete Columns option from the menu bar.
+- Step 1: Select the column(s) that you want to delete. - Step 2: Click on the Sheet \rightarrow Delete Columns option from the Menu bar.

-Right-click the selected row and select the Delete Column option from the context menu.
+Right-click on the selected column and select the Delete Columns option from the context menu.